2026 UEFA Conference League final

-The 2026 UEFA Conference League final will be the final match of the 2025–26 UEFA Conference League, the fifth season of Europe's tertiary club football tournament organised by UEFA, and the second season since it was renamed from the UEFA Europa Conference League to the UEFA Conference League.
-It will be played at the Red Bull Arena in Leipzig, Germany, on 27 May 2026.
+The 2026 UEFA Conference League final was the final match of the 2025–26 UEFA Conference League, the fifth season of Europe's tertiary club football tournament organised by UEFA, and the second season since it was renamed from the UEFA Europa Conference League to the UEFA Conference League.
+It was played at the Red Bull Arena in Leipzig, Germany, on 27 May 2026 between English club Crystal Palace and Spanish club Rayo Vallecano.

-The winners will qualify to enter the league phase of the 2026–27 UEFA Europa League, unless they have already qualified for the Champions League or Europa League through their league performance (in which case the access list will be rebalanced).
+Crystal Palace won the match 1–0 for their first UEFA Conference League title.
+As winners, they qualified for the league phase of the 2026–27 UEFA Europa League.

+Background

+Crystal Palace, having played in a major European competition for the first time, reached their first ever European final.
+They were aiming for their second major trophy, having won the FA Cup in 2025, beating Manchester City in the final.
+As winners of the FA Cup, they were initially given a Europa League league phase berth but due to multi-club ownership restrictions regarding club stakeholder John Textor also having ownership of French team Olympique Lyonnais via Eagle Football Holdings, Crystal Palace's European qualification berth was switched with Nottingham Forest's, who initially took England's Conference League berth, by UEFA to prevent clubs with the same owners competing in the same tournament, as Lyon finished in a higher league position in France than Palace did in England.

+Rayo Vallecano also reached their first ever European final, and were aiming for a first major title.
+Rayo Vallecano had previously qualified for the quarter-finals of the 2000–01 UEFA Cup, losing 4–2 on aggregate to fellow Spanish side Alavés.

 Venue

+Red Bull Arena in Leipzig hosted the final.

 Host selection

 On 17 May 2023, UEFA opened the bidding process for the final, which was held in parallel with that of the 2027 final.
 Interested bidders could bid for either one or both of the finals.
 Additionally, bidding associations could only be appointed one UEFA final in a given year.
 The proposed venues had to include natural grass and be ranked as a UEFA category four stadium, with a gross capacity of 30,000 to 60,000 preferred.
 The bidding timeline was as follows: